elmejdki/FlappyBird/README.md

 - Increase difficulty by time or score,
 - Improve the mobile version,
 - Add more type of birds to play with,
-- Add Music that plays on the background;
+- Add Music that plays in the background;

 # Authors